-Science
+9 Core Science

 The Australian Curriculum: Science has three interrelated strands: Science Understanding, Science as a Human Endeavour and Science Inquiry Skills.
 Together, the three strands of the science curriculum provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
 Students are challenged to explore science, its concepts, nature and uses through clearly described inquiry processes.
-Semester One Year 9 Core Science students will examine physical and chemical sciences, and in Semester Two, students will examine Earth sciences and chemical sciences.